Japanese Public Key Infrastructure (JPKI)

 For inquiries about this service, please contact:

-*Please select "Basic 4 Information Services" in the question of "5.
-Please select the content of the inquiry" in the form.
+*Please select "Basics 4 Information Provision Services" in the question "5.
+Please select the details of your inquiry" in the form.

 6.2.
-Equipping smartphones with the functions of My Number Card (electronic certification) (starting on May 11, 2023)
+Installation of My Number Card functions (electronic certification) on smartphones (starting May 11, 2023)

-By incorporating the My Number Card electronic certification function into a smartphone, customers can subscribe to and use various My Number Card services anytime, anywhere with just one smartphone, without having to carry a My Number Card.
+By incorporating the functions of the My Number Card electronic certification into a smartphone, it is now possible to apply for and use various My Number Card services anytime and anywhere with just one smartphone, without having to carry My Number Card.

-The details are listed below.
+Details are provided below.
 Please refer to them when considering the use of this service.
-We will continue to expand the information gradually.
+We will continue to expand the information in the future.

 - Electronic certification service for smartphones